-Each player is dealt four cards from the dealer with four cards face-up in the center.
-The deal is traditionally done two at a time, two cards to each player, two cards to the table, and two cards to the dealer.
+To play Casino, each player is dealt four cards from the dealer with four cards face-up in the center.
+The dealer deals and it is traditionally done two at a time, two cards to each player, two cards to the table, and two cards to the dealer.
 Remaining cards are set aside.
 After each player has played their four cards they are dealt four more from the remaining cards pile.
 After the first deal, no more cards are dealt to the table.
 This continues until all 52 cards have been played.
 When dealing the last hand the dealer must announce “last.”
 After the last hand has been played and scored the position as dealer passes to the left.

-The player to the left of the dealer begins and play moves clockwise.
+The card game Casino starts with the player to the left of the dealer and play moves clockwise.
 On their turn, each player must play one card from their hand by placing it face-up on the table.
 This card can be used to capture 1+ cards from the table.
 Even if there is or is not a capture, play passes on.

-- in the event of a capture, after other players have seen the capturing card, the player collects the captured card with the capturing card and places them in a pile face-down.
+- in the event of a capture, after other players have seen the capturing card, the player collects the capture cards with the capturing card and places them in a pile face-down.